Oxsomi/core3/docs/graphics_api.md

 - type: compute, graphics or raytracing pipeline type.
 - stages: `ListPipelineStage` the binaries that are used for the shader.
   - stageType: which stage the binary is for.
 This is not necessarily unique, but should be unique for graphics shaders and compute.
 For raytracing shaders there can be multiple for the same stage.
+  - Non raytracing shaders (compute / graphics):
-  - shaderBinary: the format as explained in "Shader binary types" that is required by the current graphics API.
+    - binary: the format as explained in "Shader binary types" that is required by the current graphics API.
+  - Raytracing shaders:
+    - binaryId: the binary index in the binaries passed to createPipelineRaytracingExt (local id, not global: so if two identical pipelines are compiled at the same time, the binaryId should be the same in both).
+    - Accessible after construction for miss, callable and raygen shaders:
+      - localShaderId: the id of that one specific shader type only (raygen 0,1,2, miss 0,1,2, etc.).
+      - groupId: implementation specific id that is used to communicate internally about how the shader can be accessed (through a shader binding table for example).
 - extraInfo: a pointer to behind the API dependent pipeline extension struct that allows extra info that's only applicable to a certain pipeline type.
   - For compute: this is NULL.
   - For graphics: this is PipelineGraphicsInfo.